gavinanderegg/gavinanderegg.github.io/_posts/2023-05-09-bluesky-frustrations.md

 <hr>

-[^3]: EDIT: I ended up getting invited.
+[^3]: I ended up getting invited.
 I think it was because this article was mentioned one of the devs on Bluesky.
 I'm now @gavin.anderegg.ca over there.
 I may write an impressions post in the future.

 [^1]: I can’t find this in the documentation anywhere, but it's [mentioned in a Hacker News comment](https://news.ycombinator.com/item?id=35845887).
 It seems like there will be “deletions” which sound like the content will stick around, and “purges” (like Git rebase) which are likely to be inefficient.

 [^2]: This is both hilarious and pretty irritating.
 You can get every post via the API now, but you can’t link to a post on the web if you’re not logged in?
 Huh?

-[^4]: EDIT: [It was pointed out to me by Timothy Swan](https://mastodon.social/@timswan/110345616237124525) that Public Benefit LLCs can receive VC funding.
+[^4]: [It was pointed out to me by Timothy Swan](https://mastodon.social/@timswan/110345616237124525) that Public Benefit LLCs can receive VC funding.
 I dug into this a bit more, and [found an interesting paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3433772) which looks into Public Benefit LLCs and their funding.
 Turns out they're much closer to profit-seeking corporations than I had understood.